Bale & Modric give Real Madrid injury concern as Wales hold Croatia | Goal.com

 But, while the honours were shared on the pitch, Madrid were made to look like the real losers as they face a nervous wait to find out the extent of injuries to Bale and Luka Modric.

-Bale finished the game limping after sustaining an apparent calf injury, and was forced to play on due to Wales using all three substitutions.
+Bale finished the game limping and was forced to play on due to Wales using all three substitutions, however, Giggs suggested the issue wasn't serious.

+"Gareth Bale got a bit of cramp.
+He didn't want to come off," the Wales boss said post-match.

+"It was a fantastic performance [by him].
+It was a shame he got that for the last 10 minutes, so we were down one player really."

 Modric, meanwhile, was left in some discomfort after careering into Harry Wilson in the final minutes, a tackle for which the midfielder was shown a yellow card.